bbatsov/metaredux/_posts/2021-04-08-meta-reduce-2021-0-still-in-lockdown.md

 ---

-I've noticed the other day that I haven't written any blog posts this year.
-This made me sad.
+I've noticed the other day that I haven't written any blog posts this year.[^1] This made me sad.
 Another thing that made is sad is that about a year ago I wrote [this lockdown-themed article]({% post_url 2020-03-25-meta-reduce-2020-0-lockdown %}) and very little has changed since then - life is still dominated by the COVID-19 pandemic and we've been in and out of lockdowns of various strictness ever since.